GetOhsome/JSONlize/README.md

 ## Types

-There are 3 different kinds of Strings that can be localized with `LocalizedType`.
+There are 3 different kinds of Strings that can be localized with `JSONLize.LocalizedType`.

 ```swift
 enum LocalizedType {